CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 1. Push and resume from `netlogo-7-migration`.
 2. Run `sbt clean test` and `sbt 'xw / packageZip'` on the new machine with Java 17.
 3. Run `sbt 'xw / packagedSmoke'` to verify the packaged zip from a fresh temporary install layout.
-4. Install the packaged zip into a real NetLogo 7 desktop extensions directory and manually smoke-test GUI behavior.
+4. Install the packaged zip, or symlink this repository's `xw` directory, into a real NetLogo 7 desktop extensions directory.
-5. In the GUI smoke test, load a model with `extensions [xw]`, create a tab, create each bundled widget kind, reorder tabs via `xw:set-order`, rename tabs via `xw:set-title`, remove tabs, and run `xw:select-tab` by index and by key.
+5. Open `test-models/xw-gui-test.nlogox` in NetLogo 7.0.3 and follow its Info-tab/popup instructions.
-6. Test user-driven widget changes in the GUI and confirm state updates flow back to `xw:get` and `xw:of`.
+6. In that GUI test, verify tab ordering and selection visually, then use the model buttons to mechanically assert user-driven widget edits, GUI button clicks, `xw:on-change` callbacks, and tab removal.
-7. Test GUI button clicks and `xw:on-change` callbacks triggered by user-driven widget changes because they touch NetLogo job/context internals outside the headless execution path.
+7. If the generated GUI test passes, also test desktop unload/reload behavior by closing and reopening the model in a fresh NetLogo process.
 8. Review `primitiveMetadataFallback()` after the rest of the migration is stable and decide whether the current sbt-to-`PrimsJson` handoff should remain as supported build infrastructure.
 9. Update user and developer documentation for NetLogo 7, Scala 3, Java 17, and any installation changes.
 When updating NetLogo code examples, use concise one-argument anonymous procedure syntax such as `[ value -> ... ]`; keep bracketed argument lists for multi-argument anonymous procedures such as `[ [a b] -> ... ]`.